-Predictive Analytics and Machine Learning for Business
+Predictive Analytics and Advanced Machine Learning in R and Azure

 This course is taught in R and Azure.

 This course is suited to any professional who already understands analytics and machine learning basics and is ready to progress to higher levels of sophistication.
 It is also suitable to any professional who is interested in who predictive analytics projects are conceptualised, scoped and project managed.

 It is recommended that students have completed an introductory R programming course or MOOC and at least one 2nd year statistics unit at the university level.

 Intel i3 processor, 4GB RAM

 Excel 2010 / 2013 / 2016